getbubblenow/bubble/docs/system-software.md

 Look at the `first_time_ubuntu.sh` script and ensure you've basically done all that it does, including creating PostgreSQL users/databases.

-If you get Bubble working on another platform and are feeling generous, please create a `./bin/first_time_some_new_os.sh` file to capture your work and submit a pull request so it can be shared with others.
+If you get Bubble bootstrapped on another platform and are feeling generous, please create a `./bin/first_time_some_new_os.sh` file to capture your work and submit a pull request so it can be shared with others.